Šamuḫa: Assyrian Trading Colony

 Excavations revealed that the town was already inhabited during the ancient Assyrian trading colonies period (Karum period).
 Two residences (House of Tamura and House of Tatali) have been excavated.
 This period ended with the big fire in the settlement.

+Hittite Old Kingdom

 After the Karum period city was destroyed, the Hittites built a new city with a palace complex.

 Late Bronze

 Hittite Period

 Samuha was a primary base of field operations for the Hittites while the Kaskas were plundering the Hatti heartland, including the historic capital Hattusa, during the 14th century BC under kings Tudhaliya I-III and Suppiluliuma I. During this period, the religions of Samuha and Sapinuwa became influenced by the faith of the Hurrians.